typhonjs-svelte/dynamic-reducer/README.md

 Provides managed reducing / filtering / sorting capabilities with subscription / Svelte store support for arrays and Maps.
+In particular, this allows Maps to be treated like a filtered / sorted iterable list.

 [API documentation](https://typhonjs-svelte.github.io/dynamic-reducer/)